this post was originally published May 30, 2017. It has been edited and updated.

 I should note that on this occasion, the prayers are only directed between people and G-d, not between people and other people.
 Any “offense” that take place between people is not covered by Yom Kippur.
 The individuals involved need to ask for pardon from each other.

 Yom Kippur is the end of this Holy time of year, which began with Rosh Hashanah.
 This is a ten day period when forgiveness is asked from G-d as well as from “man”.
 As it says in the Liturgy, on Rosh Hashanah G-d writes down what will be and on Yom Kippur that decree is sealed.

-This year, Yom Kippur will begin the evening of Tuesday October 11th and conclude the evening of Wednesday the 12th.
+This year, Yom Kippur will begin the evening of Tuesday, September 18th and conclude the evening of Wednesday, the 19th.

-The observation of Purim begins the evening of March 24th through March 25th.
+The observation of Purim begins the evening of February 28th through March 1st.

 Purim is a holiday that represents a tangible victory over an enemy.
 Many things are done to commemorate this victory.
 The Book of Esther is read both on Wednesday night and Thursday morning.
 People go around in costume to show their happiness, a festive meal is eaten, and charity is given to help those who otherwise couldn’t celebrate this occasion.
-People give out packages of food to friends (usually in the form of a dessert) to celebrate comradery.
+People give out packages of food to friends (usually in the form of a dessert) to celebrate camaraderie.